42nd Street (Manhattan): Early 20th century

+The block of 42nd Street between Second and First Avenues was originally only 40 ft wide, passing through a steep bluff known as Prospect Hill.
+On either side of the street, 30 ft service roads ascended to Tudor City Place, which crossed over 42nd Street.
+To improve access to the newly developed United Nations headquarters, in 1948, the city government proposed widening that block of 42nd Street, eliminating the service roads, and constructing a viaduct to carry Tudor City Place over 42nd Street.
+Despite opposition from Tudor City residents, city officials said the street widening was necessary because 42nd Street already carried high amounts of vehicular traffic to and from the nearby FDR Drive.
+The New York City Planning Commission approved the plans in September 1948, and the Board of Estimate approved $1.848 million for the project that December.
+The board provisionally authorized the street widening in June 1949, and Manhattan's borough president announced in December 1949 that work would commence shortly.
+The neighboring stretch of 42nd Street was temporarily closed from February 1951 to October 1952 while the widening was underway.

 Theatrical decline

 West 42nd Street, meanwhile, prospered as a theater and entertainment district until World War II.
 According to historian Robert A. M. Stern, West 42nd Street's decline started in 1946, when the streetcars on 42nd Street were replaced by less efficient buses.

 Lloyd Bacon and Busby Berkeley's 1933 film musical 42nd Street, starring 30s heartthrobs Dick Powell and Ruby Keeler, displays the bawdy and colorful mixture of Broadway denizens and lowlifes in Manhattan during the Depression.
 In 1980, it was turned into a successful Broadway musical which ran until 1989, and which was revived for a four-year run in 2001.
 In the words of the Al Dubin and Harry Warren title song, on 42nd Street one could find: